ariatemplates/usermanual/src/latest/templates/advanced/localization_and_resources.md

 #### Static resources

-Static resources can be defined inside plain JavaScript files using the **[Aria.resourcesDefinition](http://ariatemplates.com/api/#Aria:resourcesDefinition:method)** facility.
+Static resources can be defined inside plain JavaScript files using the [`Aria.resourcesDefinition`](http://ariatemplates.com/api/#Aria:resourcesDefinition:method) facility.
 They are usually physically stored as files on the back-end Web Server delivering your AT application, thus accessible through the HTTP(S) protocol.

 You can then localize a resource file creating different versions of the file and appending the locale to the end of each resource definition JavaScript file.

 An example of a resource definition is the following:

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/templates/18n/statics/Res.js?lang=javascript&outdent=true'></script>

 ##### Conventions to be used

-Resources should be defined by following a standard scheme to be properly accessible from your code:
+Resources should be defined by following a standard scheme to be properly accessible from your code: `classpath.panelId.resType.resId`.

-  `classpath.panelId.resType.resId`

 Here's an explanation of each scheme component and accepted values: